Putin orders nuclear alert as Ukraine fiercely resists Russian invasion

 "As always: I do not really believe in the outcome of this meeting, but let them try," he said.

-On day four of an invasion that stunned the world, Ukrainian forces said Sunday they had defeated a Russian incursion into Ukraine's second city Kharkiv, 500 kilometres (310 miles) east of Kyiv.
+On day four of an invasion that stunned the world, Ukrainian forces said Sunday they had defeated a Russian incursion into Ukraine's second city Kharkiv, 500 kilometres east of Kyiv.

-A regional official, Oleg Sinegubov, said Kharkiv had been brought under Ukrainian control and the army was expelling Russian forces.
+A regional official, Oleg Sinegubov, said Kharkiv had been brought under Ukrainian control and the army was driving out Russian forces.

 Moscow has made better progress in the south, however, and said it was besieging the cities of Kherson and Berdyansk.